 by Vanessa Grace M. De Villa-Atienza, MD, DPSP

 The diagnosis of CCH can be made after a small sample of tissue is removed from the breast in a procedure called a core needle biopsy.
 The biopsy may be performed after calcifications were seen on mammography.
-CCC can also be discovered incidentally in tissue removed to diagnose or treat cancer or other non-cancerous condition in the same breast.
+CCC can also be discovered incidentally in tissue removed to diagnose or treat cancer or other non-cancerous conditions in the same breast.

-In normal, healthy breast tissue, the ducts and glands are lined by a single layer of epithelial cells.
+In normal, healthy breast tissue, the ducts, and glands are lined by a single layer of epithelial cells.
 Pathologists describe these cells as cuboidal because each cell is as tall as it is wide (like a square).
 In CCH, the normal cuboidal cells are replaced by columnar-shaped cells.
 Columnar is a word pathologists use to describe cells that are taller than they are wide (like a rectangle).

 CCH is closely related to another non-cancerous condition in the breast called columnar cell change (CCC).
 Pathologists make the distinction between the two conditions based on the number of columnar epithelial cells lining the glands.
 In CCC, the glands are lined by one or two layers of cells.
 While in CCH, the glands are lined by more than two layers of cells.
 Hyperplasia is a word pathologists use to describe an increased number of cells compared to normal.